European Championships (multi-sport event)

-The European Championships was a multi-sport tournament which brought together the existing European Championships of some of the continent's leading sports every four years.
+The European Championships are a multi-sport tournament which brought together the existing European Championships of some of the continent's leading sports every four years.
 The inaugural edition in 2018 was staged by the host cities of Berlin, Germany and Glasgow, United Kingdom between 2 and 12 August.
 The second edition in 2022 took place in Munich, Germany.

 The various Europe-wide championships in the same disciplines that were held outside this quadrennial framework (e.g. annually in the cases of cycling, gymnastics, rowing and triathlon; biennially in the cases of athletics and aquatics) were unaffected by this event.

 In January 2025, the UEC confirmed that the combined event would not be happening in 2026, and the future of the event is uncertain.
 In December 2024, the organising company behind the venture was dissolved.

+It was reported in August 2026 that Switzerland was considering bidding for a possible 2034 edition, having failed to secure funding commitments from the government for a 2030 championships.

 Overview

-European Championships Management, co-founded by Paul Bristow and Marc Joerg, developed the event concept, and managed and implemented the European Championships on behalf of the participating Federations.
+European Championships Management, co-founded by Paul Bristow and Marc Jörg, developed the event concept, and managed and implemented the European Championships on behalf of the participating Federations.
 The 2018 European Athletics Championships were held in Berlin, while Glasgow hosted the Aquatics, Cycling, Gymnastics, Rowing and Triathlon along with a new European Golf Team Championships.
 The championships were being staged under one new brand with the 'Mark of a Champion', a star-like logo.

 The second edition saw aquatics and golf remove themselves from the programme, while canoe sprint and paracanoe, sports climbing, beach volleyball, table tennis and rowing joined the event.

 At the end of the second edition, European Athletic Association indicated that athletics would leave the programme for 2026 and, as with aquatics in 2022, would hold its championships on the same dates but under its own branding.

 The European Broadcasting Union was a key partner in the event, broadcasting across Europe's free to air channels via its Eurovision Network, with an estimated audience of 1.03 billion.

 This competition was not related to the European Games organised by the European Olympic Committees in the 'Olympic tradition'.